kdgregory/log4j-aws-appenders/docs/jsonlayout.md

 Log4J 2.x provides its own [JsonLayout](https://logging.apache.org/log4j/2.x/log4j-core/apidocs/org/apache/logging/log4j/core/layout/JsonLayout.html).
 The output of the Log4J layout does not use the same field names as the JSON layout from this project, but offers the ability to customize the output with additional fields.
-As a result, I decided to not implement the project's layout manager for Log4J2.
+As a result, I decided not to implement a Log4J2 JSON layout manager.
 Instead, you can get almost the same results using the following configuration:

 ```
 <JsonLayout complete="false" compact="true" eventEol="true" properties="true" locationInfo="true">